 Your Hair Must Dry Naturally

 What’s the solution?
 It may sound straightforward, but you must let your hair dry naturally.
 If you can’t, then use a diffuser.
 Otherwise, you’re going to break down the integrity and aesthetics of your curls.
+Some people use natural remedies like shea butter and argan oil.
+But once again, the best way is to let your hair dry naturally.

 Throughout the years, I’ve experimented with a variety of tools and found that these work the best:

-Twist it Comb
+Twist It Comb

 In less than a minute, you can twist your hair using this tool.
 It doesn’t require any heat, doesn’t cause drying, and won’t break your hair.
 Its small size means you can bring this comb with you anywhere.
 Plus, it’s durable construction makes it easy to clean and long-lasting.